-One of the most important factors when assess a pump is figuring out the Static Head or How much height that the pump can lift the fluid . ( See the CENTRIFUGAL PUMP (Advanced) to see how to calculate the pump Characteristics and Select a Pump)
+One of the most important factor when inspect a pump is to find out the real Static Head or How much height that the pump can lift the fluid . ( See the CENTRIFUGAL PUMP (Advanced) to see how to calculate the pump Characteristics and Select a Pump)

 During commissioning, an initial assessment the pump Head by reading the Discharging pressure gauge (P2 as above image, ex: 1 bar ~ 10 m height), and it’s not correct concept because of the Pump Head is not quite the same thing as a Discharge Pressure.

 So what is the difference between pressure and head then?